Braves News: Another win, MLB Draft, more

 Braves News

-Here is our game recap from Atlanta’s 3-0 win over the Cardinals on Wednesday night.
+Here is our game recap from the solid 4-3 victory over the Nationals.

-Our prospect team is putting together positional previews for the draft and Wednesday our catcher preview came out.
+Our minor league staff continued their draft positional preview series with shortstops on Saturday.

 MLB News